Your story matters. Help us capture history as it unfolds.

 - You will receive confirmation of your interview date and time.
 You will also receive a guide to help you prepare for the interview, as well as a link to a short survey to fill out before the interview.

-- Once in-person interviews have resumed, come to the Princeton Public Library at your scheduled time.
+- Come to the Princeton Public Library at your scheduled time.
 You will meet the trained volunteer facilitator, who will walk you through the interview process.
 Once the interview and permission have been completed, the interview will be archived at the Historical Society of Princeton and will be available on this website.